Helping local retail economies thrive

 E-commerce Platform | El Locale, 2024

-Connecting local businesses and customers online
+Connecting small businesses and customers online

 The Problem

-During the COVID-19 pandemic, small brick and mortar stores without a strong internet presence struggled as customers shifted to shopping online.
+During the COVID-19 pandemic, small brick and mortar stores without a strong internet presence struggled as customers shifted to shopping almost exclusively online.
 Many customers wanted to support their local businesses but lacked an easy way to shop from home.

 The Solution